rubinius/rubinius/web/doc/en/memory-system/object-layout.markdown

 This flag contains the object type and indicates the layout of this object in memory.
 These types match the C++ types we have for the objects in the virtual machine.
-This allows for us using C++ templates such as these for type safe operations:
+This allows us using C++ templates such as these for type safe operations:

 {% highlight cpp %}